The day after Johnny Kelley won his first Boston Marathon in 1935, he showed up at 7:30 a.m. at his job in an Arlington, Mass., greenhouse.

 A 7-foot bronze statue of Johnny Kelley was unveiled in 1993, about a mile from the base of Heartbreak Hill on the Marathon course in Newton, Mass.
 The statue is actually two likenesses of Kelley: one of him as a 27-year-old winning the Boston Marathon in 1935, the other of him as an 84-year-old finishing his 61st and last marathon.
 They hold hands as they break the tape crossing the finish line.

 Johnny Kelley died at the age of 97 on Oct.
 6, 2004 in a Cape Cod nursing home.
 He is buried in East Dennis, Mass.

-This story about Johnny Kelley was updated in 2018.
+This story about Johnny Kelley last updated in 2021.